nettlesum/nettlesum.github.io/_posts/2024-11-26-hackers-vs-honeypot.markdown

 - **Timestamp**: 2024-11-21T23:06:07.361658Z
 - **Event**: The connection was closed after 54 seconds of activity.

-This sequence of events allows us to paint a picture of the attackers activity within the honeypot from their initial connection to the honeypot until the session was closed.
+<br>This sequence of events allows us to paint a picture of the attackers activity within the honeypot from their initial connection to the honeypot until the session was closed.
 Based on this timeline of events, we're able to put together a fairly comprehensive list of Indicators of Compromise (IOCs):

 ### Indicators of Compromise (IOCs)